Seeing someone you care about in pain is difficult. Here are some ways you can help the survivors in your life:

-- You can listen.
-Listening is one of the most important ways you can support a survivor of sexual assault.
+- Listen: Listening is one of the most important ways you can support a survivor of sexual assault.
 Some survivors will want to talk right away, and others will need some time.
-Let the person you care about know that you will be ready when (s)he is.
-Let them talk and talk while you simply listen.
+Let the person you care about know that you will be ready when they are.
+Let them talk while you simply listen.

-- You can believe.
-Survivors of sexual assault often worry that they will not be believed.
+- Believe: Survivors of sexual assault often worry that they will not be believed.
 If someone wants to talk with you about something as personal as sexual assault, it means they trust you.
 Try not to ask questions that sound like you don't believe the story.
-In fact, tell the survivor directly, "I believe you" When a survivor feels believed, you have helped the healing.
+In fact, tell the survivor directly, "I believe you."
+When a survivor feels believed, you have helped the healing.

-- You can let them make choices.
-Sexual assault takes away a person's power and feeling of control.
+- Let them make choices: Sexual assault takes away a person's power and feeling of control.
 Respecting a survivor's choices helps them get those feelings back.
 Making decisions is an important way to feel powerful.
-You can help get information and understand options, but a survivor needs to make his/her own decisions.
+You can help get information and understand options, but a survivor needs to make their own decisions.
 You can empower the person you care about by supporting their decisions, even if you may not agree with them.

-- You can get informed.
-Learn more about survivors' common reactions to an assault.
+- Get informed: Learn more about survivors' common reactions to an assault.
 If you know more, you can better understand and support the survivor.